Licensing and Partnerships

 Do I need to sell the full 2-day program to my attendees?

-No. While we recommend the full 2-day program, we can boil it down to roughly a half day with the most important information.
-This would be a 4.25-hour training include two 15-min breaks.
+No. While we recommend the full 2-day program, we can customize it and boil it down to roughly a full day with just the most important information.
+For example, not everybody might want the two chapters on how to hire UX talent and avoid hiring impostors.
+Shorter programs are also possible.

 We will work with you on customizing the right length program for your audience.